 Equivalences

-module _ {l1 l2 : Level} {A : UU l1} {B : UU l2} where is-equiv : (A → B) → UU (l1 ⊔ l2) is-equiv f = section f × retraction f infix 6 _≃_ _≃_ : {l1 l2 : Level} (A : UU l1) (B : UU l2) → UU (l1 ⊔ l2) A ≃ B = Σ (A → B) is-equiv
+module _ {l1 l2 : Level} (A : UU l1) (B : UU l2) where equiv : UU (l1 ⊔ l2) equiv = Σ (A → B) is-equiv infix 6 _≃_ _≃_ : {l1 l2 : Level} (A : UU l1) (B : UU l2) → UU (l1 ⊔ l2) A ≃ B = equiv A B

 Components of an equivalence

-The identity map is an equivalence
+The identity equivalence

 module _ {l : Level} {A : UU l} where is-equiv-id : is-equiv (id {l} {A}) pr1 (pr1 is-equiv-id) = id pr2 (pr1 is-equiv-id) = refl-htpy pr1 (pr2 is-equiv-id) = id pr2 (pr2 is-equiv-id) = refl-htpy id-equiv : A ≃ A pr1 id-equiv = id pr2 id-equiv = is-equiv-id